DontStopThinking/Conways-Game-of-Life/README.md

 ### Controls
   - Spacebar to start/pause simulation
   - C to clear the field when paused
-  - Left-click to place cell when paused
+  - Left-click to place a cell when paused
   - Right-click to remove a cell when paused